Anchorage Museum#2 in Best Things To Do in Anchorage

-For a thorough introduction to everything Alaska, head to the Anchorage Museum (also known as the Anchorage Museum at Rasmuson Center or the Anchorage Museum of History and Art).
+For a thorough introduction to everything Alaska, head to the Anchorage Museum.
 The state's largest museum houses exhibitions that detail everything from local wildlife to native cultures to Alaskan history and art.
-You'll also come across some fantastic touring exhibits that highlight important aspects of the state's past and present.
-Even if you aren't new to the Last Frontier, recent visitors say that this museum is well worth the trip.
-According to one Yelp.com user: "The exhibits were all excellent and of an international caliber.
-The Smithsonian Arctic research wing was very educational.
-The Alaskan history was much more fascinating than I thought it would have been and not filled with the typical Native American stuffed animal dioramas … There is even something for the kids with an interactive science area usually only found in children's or science museums."
+You'll also come across touring exhibits that highlight important aspects of the state's past and present.
+Even if you aren't new to the Last Frontier, recent visitors said that this museum is well worth the trip, and mention the interactive kids section and the informative exhibits as true highlights.

-Nearby Things To Do in Anchorage
+More Best Things To Do in Anchorage

 #1 Tony Knowles Coastal Trail